-All the features eSpatial is renowned for such as territory management, heat mapping, proximity analysis and sharing of maps are all still included and in fact, we’ve added in some extra features just for Salesforce users such as logging calls, events, and tasks as well as the much sought-after map templates which will facilitate a much easier roll out amongst your team.
+All the features eSpatial is renowned for such as territory management, heat mapping, proximity analysis and sharing of maps are all still included and in fact, we’ve added in some extra features just for Salesforce users such as logging calls, events, and tasks as well as the much sought-after map templates which will facilitate a much easier roll out among your team.

 Empower your team with the tools to manage their day, optimize their time in the field, and update Salesforce on the go with eSpatial for Salesforce.

-Full Mapping Solution within Salesforce
+Full mapping solution within Salesforce

 eSpatial in Salesforce is different to all other mapping solutions available in the Salesforce App Exchange as we offer the full eSpatial experience within the Salesforce platform.
-You get all of eSpatial’s innovative and powerful features to analyse your business data and communicate your findings to your colleagues
+You get all of eSpatial’s innovative and powerful features to analyse your business data and communicate your findings to your colleagues.

 These features include:

-Customize every part of your map from the pin size, color and shape, to the basemap your pins sit on.
+Data styling – Customize every part of your map from the pin size, color and shape, to the basemap your pins sit on.

-Create, save, and share maps, collaborate with other users, publish maps via public URL or embed on your website, and export maps to PowerPoint, PDF, JPG, and CSV.
+Collaboration & sharing – Create, save, and share maps, collaborate with other users, publish maps via public URL or embed on your website, and export maps to PowerPoint, PDF, JPG, and CSV.

 One of the biggest benefits of eSpatial for Salesforce is that you have direct access to your Salesforce data within eSpatial.